Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 • No AMOLED display (MIP color)

-When this beats the Forerunner 265S (#2 Mid): when you want onboard music storage and 5x the review depth at $50 less.
-When the 265S wins: when AMOLED display and newer training algorithms matter more than music storage.
+When this beats the Forerunner 265S (#2 Mid): when you want onboard music storage at $50 less.
+When the 265S wins: when AMOLED display, training readiness, and a smaller 41mm case matter more than music storage.

 Check price on Amazon ↗ Affiliate link